Meffert-Lab/SCRAP/PLATFORM-SETUP.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```

+You may need to close and reopen WSL following Miniconda installation.

 ## MacOS
 ### Using Homebrew
 Homebrew is a great package manager from MacOS.
 You can install brew as follows: